-What is Spatial Reasoning in Childhood?
+What is Spatial Intelligence in Childhood?

-Spatial reasoning involves using visual-spatial skills to see how something is supposed to look.
+Also referred to as spatial reasoning, it involves using visual-spatial skills to see how something is supposed to look.
 These skills are like a game of ‘Tetris.’
 People with good spatial skills can see many parts and understand how they should fit together.

 Some people are born with or develop strong spatial awareness.
 They learn from looking at things, not just from hearing information.